-- 1. How did you use informal assessment results to learn about and support students' academic language development, including ELD goals, if appropriate?
+- How did you use informal assessment results to learn about age and/or developmentally appropriate higher-order thinking skills and support students' academic language development?
 How did you adjust your instruction based on these results? - 2.
-How did you help the students understand what they need to do next to continue progress toward and/or beyond meeting the grade-level learning goal(s)? - 3.
-How did student self-assessment results provide insight about the students' own understanding of the grade-level content-specific learning goal(s) and ELD goal(s), if appropriate, and their progress toward meeting the grade-level learning goal(s)?
-How did you adjust your instruction based on these results? - 4.
-How did the students' use of educational technology (digital/virtual tools and resources) provide opportunities for them to enhance, improve, and/or demonstrate the grade-level learning goal(s)? - If educational technology did not enhance, improve, and/or assist students to meet the learning goals, explain what you would do differently next time and why. - 5.
-How did you and/or your instructional support personnel help the students understand what they need to do next to continue progress toward and/or beyond meeting the grade-level content-specific learning goal(s) and ELD goal(s), if appropriate?
+How did your in-the-moment informal assessment and/or student self-assessment give you the opportunity to provide feedback to the students about how to improve or revise their work? - 3.
+How did you help the students understand what they need to do next to continue progress toward and/or beyond meeting the learning goal(s)? - 4.
+How did student self-assessment results provide insight about the students' own understanding of the content-specific learning goal(s) and their progress toward meeting the learning goal(s)?
+How did you adjust your instruction based on these results? - 5.
+How did the students' use of educational technology (digital/virtual tools and resources) provide opportunities for them to enhance, improve, and/or demonstrate the learning goal(s)? - If educational technology did not enhance, improve, and/or assist students to meet the learning goals, explain what you would do differently next time and why.